Sure-footed and sincere

 If it’s hard to press, that means your grind is too fine; if the plunger “thunks” immediately down to the floor, it means your grind is too coarse.
 The sweet spot, pressure-wise, is 15–20 lbs.
 Not sure what this feels like?
 Try it out on your bathroom scale.

 When you’ve finished pressing, serve the coffee immediately.
-Do not let it sit, as this will cause it to continue brewing.
+Don’t let it sit, as this will cause it to continue brewing and over-extract.